WarnerMeinshegran/Casio-python-games/README.md

 - some feature are limited like for example wordpredict mini will have less word to guess

 ## News
+Updated UnoTerminal to 1.3
+Updated String_methodes to 1.0.3
 Updated commands.py
 New file! commands.py
-Updated String_methodes.py library
-Updated UnoTerminal to 1.2

 ## Games